·

 Those are all steps along the way.

-Someone earning $1 million per year is not financially successful if the earnings are matched with $1 million in annual spending.
+Someone earning $1 million per year is not financially successful if they spend $1 million.

-How the $1 million is utilized once attained is what determines financial success.
-Is it spent blindly, or cherished and stashed away to solidify financial security?
+How the $1 million is treated once attained is what determines financial success.
+Is it spent blindly or cherished and stashed away to solidify financial security?
 Does the income enable an ideal life?

-Financial success cannot be determined by visible wealth, such as a big house or a fancy sports car.
+Financial success cannot be determined by visible wealth, like a big house or a fancy sports car.
 Nor can it be defined by arbitrary numbers or percentages.

 It’s about optimizing your finances in alignment with your values and what makes you the happiest.